structix-cli/structix/docs/cli-commands/ops/deploy/ingress.md

 Documentation for `structix ops deploy ingress` command.

 Deploys an Ingress resource for a specified microservice.
-If the Ingress controller is not already installed, it will install it using Helm.
+This command checks if the microservice and its corresponding Ingress resource exist, installs the Ingress controller if it is not already installed, and then deploys the Ingress configuration.

 ## Usage

 ```
-ops deploy ingress <name>
+structix ops deploy ingress <name>
 ```

 ## Options